Requirements & Credit Information

 Spanish Language

-Recommended course sequence to prepare for exam: Spanish 1, Spanish 2 Honors, Spanish 3 Honors, Spanish 4 Honors, Spanish 5 Honors
+Recommended course sequence to prepare for the exam: Spanish 1, Spanish 2 Honors, Spanish 3 Honors, Spanish 4 Honors, Spanish 5 Honors

-Suggested school year in which to take exam: It is recommended that the students take the test in May of the year they take Spanish 5 Honors.
+Suggested school year in which to take the exam: It is recommended that the students take the test in May of the year they take Spanish 5 Honors.

-Additional expectations, if any, to prepare for exam: The students should attend their regular class 4-5 times a week and then, during second semester, meet with the instructor and other students interested in taking the exam during the X period, and possibly during other free times, to practice more intensely the skills they are acquiring through the regular curriculum.
+Additional expectations, if any, to prepare for the exam: The students should attend their regular class 4-5 times a week and then, during second semester, meet with the instructor and other students interested in taking the exam during the X period, and possibly during other free times, to practice more intensely the skills they are acquiring through the regular curriculum.
 They will be required to complete additional readings, listen to audio files, write compositions, make oral presentations, and practice recording oral responses to questions.
 They will also take practice exams after the winter break.

 Suggested test-prep strategies: Students should seek exposure to oral and written Spanish (movies, songs, online newscasts, magazines, newspapers, short stories).
 Many resources are available within the school, the community, and online.